First Year Students

 Frequently Asked Questions

 - All new first-year and freshman transfer students are required to live on campus in the academic year of admittance and should complete the housing application in the My Housing portal once it opens.

 - A student can request an exemption to live off-campus if they meet certain criteria (lives with a parent or legal guardian within 30 miles of campus, is married, has a child, is at least 21 years of age by the first day of classes, or has freshman transfer status).
 Instead of applying for housing, these students would complete the First Year Exemption Request form once it opens in the portal.
 Requests will be reviewed by our office.

-- The first-year housing application and exemption request form for Fall 2023 entering students usually open in early-mid April with a priority deadline of mid-May (specific dates to be announced in spring).
+- The first-year housing application and exemption request form for students entering in the Fall semester usually open in early-mid April with a priority deadline of mid-May (specific dates to be announced in spring).
 Before the priority deadline, students can request roommates, apply for Living Learning Communities, and submit accommodation requests.
 After the priority deadline, these items may not be available or guaranteed.

 - The first-year student application for students entering in the spring semester typically opens in early November with a priority deadline in mid-December.